 Royalties are defined very broadly to include fees for the supply of certain property or rights.
-Royalties paid will generally be deductible to an Australian company, subject to the transfer pricing rules if paid to a related party or on non arm's length terms.
+Royalties paid will generally be deductible to an Australian company, if paid to a related party provided that they are calculated on arm's length terms.